skx/cpmulator/README.md

 ## Startup Processing

-When the CCP is launched for interactive execution, we allow commands to be executed at startup:
+There is support for running commands when the emulator starts, automatically:

 * If `SUBMIT.COM` **and** `AUTOEXEC.SUB` exist on A:
 * Then the contents of `AUTOEXEC.SUB` will be executed.

-  * We secretly run "`SUBMIT AUTOEXEC`" to achieve this.
+We secretly run "`SUBMIT AUTOEXEC`" to achieve this, as you might expect.
 This allows you to customize the emulator, or perform other "one-time" setup via the options described in the next section.